Open a local PDF file on Android

 Accessing the external storage

 Android devices support shared “external storage” that can be used for storing files.
 These can be removable (for example, SD cards or USB hard drives) or non-removable (internal).
 External storage can become unavailable for multiple reasons and does not enforce any security restrictions for accessing your files.
-Make sure that your application handles these situations correctly.
+Make sure your application handles these situations correctly.

 Storage Access Framework